Al Qadisiyya

-Al Qadisiyya is a 1981 Iraqi drama film directed and co-written by Salah Abu Seif and stars Soad Hosny.
+Al Qadisiyya is a 1981 drama film directed and co-written by Salah Abu Seif and stars Soad Hosny.
 It was entered into the 12th Moscow International Film Festival.
 The historical film was produced in tandem with Egypt and with Iraq’s Cinema and Theatre Department.

 Plot

 The film portrays the Battle of al-Qadisiyyah, in which the Islamic army of Sa'd ibn Abi Waqqas (after the death beforehand of Al-Muthanna ibn Haritha) definitively ended the Sassanid Empire by defeating the Persian forces of Rostam Farrokhzad.